Budibase/website/content/blog/data/workflow-management-database-design.md

 Or, do we want to create more accessible tools for less technical colleagues to interact with our data - like CRUD apps, dashboards, admin panels, or other common internal tools?

-To learn more, check out our ultimate guide to [data management software solutions](https://budibase.com/blog/data/data-management-software/).
+To learn more, check out our ultimate guide to [internal processes](https://budibase.com/blog/automation/internal-processes/).